Emmanuel Rivera Player Props: Diamondbacks vs. Braves

-The Arizona Diamondbacks, including Emmanuel Rivera (.379 slugging percentage in past 10 games, including no homers), take on starting pitcher Charlie Morton and the Atlanta Braves at Chase Field, Friday at 9:40 PM ET.
+The Arizona Diamondbacks, including Emmanuel Rivera (.379 slugging percentage in past 10 games, including zero home run), battle starter Spencer Strider and the Atlanta Braves at Chase Field, Saturday at 10:10 PM ET.

-In his last game, he reached base in his only plate appearance against the Rockies.
+He had a hitless showing in his last game (0-for-3) against the Braves.

 Emmanuel Rivera Game Info & Props vs. the Braves